1. Great Places

 4. The Sierra Watch Team

-Great people save great places, and Sierra Watch believes in finding and applying the experts our Sierra deserves.
+Great people save great places, and Sierra Watch believes in finding and engaging the experts our Sierra deserves.
 We maintain a small staff of proven conservation leaders and engage outside specialists – planners, biologists, hydrologists, and lawyers – as needed.